anyaevostinar/anyaevostinar.github.io/classes/201-f21/jumping_java.md

 1. It helps you learn about general principles of programming that are separate from any one language.
 2. It's important to learn how to learn new programming languages quickly; the language that you'll be using in 10 years may not even exist currently!
 3. Different languages are better at different things: Python is good for beginners, [Java can be faster and more reliable](https://www.bmc.com/blogs/python-vs-java/).
 As a compiled language, Java offers some advantages, including that the compiler detects errors before they happen and the compiler can optimize our code (compile once, run many times).
+4. One of our goals of this course is to learn about object-oriented programming, and Java pretty much forces you to do object-oriented programming.
-4. Java has some key differences that are important for you to understand, like static-typing and compilation.
+5. Java has some key differences that are important for you to understand, like static-typing and compilation.
-5. Java is still among top 3 most-used programming languages (with JavaScript, Python, C)
+6. Java is still among top 3 most-used programming languages (with JavaScript, Python, C)